SharePoint/sp-dev-docs/docs/transform/modernize-scanner.md

 ## Step 3: Launch a scan using the user interface option

 The easiest approach is to simply launch SharePoint.Modernization.Scanner.exe as the scanner does have a UI.
 Alternatively you can start a (PowerShell) command prompt and navigate to that folder so that you can use the scanner via command line.
 This chapter will walk you through the UI option taking a typical **full** scan.
-Start by launching the the SharePoint.Modernization.Scanner.exe.
+Start by launching the SharePoint.Modernization.Scanner.exe.

 ### Page 1: Scanner authentication configuration